Netflix Business Model is a mix of On-Demand Subscription with All You Can Eat business models types. Let’s better understand that in this article.

 Netflix mission statement

 “At Netflix, we want to entertain the world.
 Whatever your taste, and no matter where you live, we give you access to best-in-class TV shows, movies, and documentaries.”

 What Is Netflix Business Model?

-Netflix business model is subscription-based.
+Netflix’s business model is subscription-based.
 It is a streaming platform, which offers on-demand video.
-Netflix makes money with three plans, in fixed fees, which vary by country: basic, standard and premium.
+Netflix makes money with three plans, in fixed fees, which vary by country: basic, standard, and premium.
 Its initial hook is a free month offer, for a trial period.
-Now, take a look on Netflix business model canvas:
+Now, take a look at Netflix business model canvas:

 Customer Segments of Netflix

 Netflix platform is designed to please a wide range of subscribers.
-For this reason, its catalogue covers the most varied titles, able to entertain fans of films, series, documentaries and shows of all genres, for all ages and preferences.
+For this reason, its catalog covers the most varied titles, able to entertain fans of films, series, documentaries, and shows of all genres, for all ages and preferences.

 For this reason, customer segmentation is both usage and geographical, but only to verify what type of content works best for each audience.

 Netflix’s entire value proposition is linked to the fact that it provides quality entertainment to its user, 24/7.
 This proposition includes:

 - Access to a huge catalog of products, with content for all tastes.